ssfsx17/ffpnp/Jobs/Ninja.md

 ### Ninjutsu T8

 - Doppelblade (40 MP) (multi) - Two attacks on all enemies.
-- Stealth Kill (30 MP) (single) - Attempt to instantly-kill the target with a physical strike.
+- Stealth Kill (30 MP) (single) - Attack, and attempt to instantly-kill the target.

 ### Ninjutsu T9